OathPros/COMP3/source/containers/flow-boxes.rst

 Flow boxes are suitable for relatively small static grids.
 For large, dynamic grids, see :doc:`model-based containers <model-based>`.

-A flow box example can be found in the GTK4 demo app.
+A flow box example can be found in the GTK 4 demo app.

 General guidelines
 ~~~~~~~~~~~~~~~~~~